A group of people standing around a bicycle.

 Volunteers drive the Freewheels mission

 Our volunteers come from many parts of the Houston community, brought together because they enjoy working on bikes and providing transportation alternatives to people starting a new chapter of their lives in Houston.
-In 2022, 162 people volunteered at Freewheels.

 Our volunteers come from all over the city and many walks of life.
 We appreciate the support of Volunteer Houston, a program of Interfaith Ministries of Greater Houston.
 Volunteer Houston’s platform helps connect volunteers with opportunities at Freewheels and many other nonprofit organizations.